 Jeffrey Gibson

-Jeffrey A. Gibson (born March 31, 1972) is a Mississippi Choctaw/Cherokee painter and sculptor from the United States, based in Hudson, New York.
-Jeffrey Gibson’s multimedia practice synthesizes the cultural and artistic traditions of his Cherokee and Choctaw heritage with the visual languages of Modernism and themes from contemporary popular and queer culture.
+Jeffrey Gibson is a multimedia artist who is a citizen of the Mississippi Band of Choctaw Indians and is half Cherokee.
+His practice synthesizes the cultural and artistic traditions of his Cherokee and Choctaw heritage with the visual languages of Modernism and themes from contemporary popular and queer culture.
 His work is a vibrant call for queer and Indigenous empowerment, envisioning a celebration of strength and joy within these communities.

 POWERFUL BECAUSE WE ARE DIFFERENT

 Gibson is known for his bright colors in his textile work, and indigenous handcrafts such as embroidering.
 His painting style is abstract, geometric, and often include text that he takes inspiration from.
 The materials he uses are laden with personal and cultural significance: beadwork, fabric, and fringe all add physical and symbolic weight to his works.
 His sculptures and paintings seamlessly coalesce traditional Native American craft with contemporary cultural production and references, forming works that speak to the experience of an individual subjectivity within the larger narrative defining contemporary globalization.
-This piece was commissioned by the Whitney Museum of American Art for the 2021 celebration.
+This work was commissioned by the Whitney Museum of American Art for the 2021 celebration.